 You just can't do without RAW when taking photos during the night.
 Never shot in the dark before?
 Then learn some cool night photography techniques and give it a try!

 There is no single extension type for RAW files, every digital camera developer uses their own name suffixes: .CR2 and .CRW for Canon, .NEF and .NRW for Nikon, .SRW for Samsung, .ARW and .CRF for Sony, etc. So, what program will open most RAW files?
 You know that Photoshop or Lightroom will do but those two have several serious disadvantages - they are complicated, they require plenty of your hard drive space, and they are expensive.

 PhotoWorks is a better choice.
-To make sure that this program is easy to use yet very powerful, download the image editing software for PC and try it for free.
+To make sure that this program is easy to use yet very powerful, download the image editing software and try it for free.
 The result of editing will amaze you!
 Now, let’s see how to edit images from your camera in PhotoWorks.

 How to Edit RAW Photos: 2 Easy Ways

 Luckily, PhotoWorks does not require any plugin to work on your RAW files.
 Besides, it matters little what camera you use, as this software supports over 450 formats.
 Let’s have a look at how PhotoWorks can help you bring out the best in your shots.

 To get started, launch the program and open the RAW image to work on.
 In the window that shows up, there is a set of special profiles to enhance different types of photographs with a single mouse click.
 Select and apply a suitable one.
 Let’s pick a portrait profile for this photo example.